Support

 You can find a template of the Declaration of Honor in the Resources section.

-1.6 How can I inform my PI/Project coordinator/employer about InnoNext and the innovation internship?
+1.7 How can I inform my PI/Project coordinator/employer about InnoNext and the innovation internship?

 The InnoNext website provides comprehensive information about the initiative, including details on the European Partner Programmes, the eligibility criteria and the economic conditions.

-For any specific Innovation internship, you can find details about goals, activities, duration and additional information in the posted vacancy.
+For any specific Innovation internship, you can find details about goals, activities, duration and additional information in the posted position.
 Moreover, you can download and share the Letter of Commitment (LoC).
 This document, signed by every company aspiring to host a Visiting Talent, outlines the terms and conditions of their participation in InnoNext, ensuring transparency and alignment with the initiative's goals (See FAQ n.2.2).

 The template of the Letter of Commitment is available in the Resources section

-1.8 Can I apply to InnoNext if my funded project is nearly over?
+1.9 Can I apply to InnoNext if my funded project is nearly over?

 To apply for an Innovation internship, your funding project must cover the entire duration.
 Therefore, please consider the end date of your fellowship and verify that the starting date and duration align with it.